Thibault-Mattera/Recommendation_System_Restaurants/README.md

 ## Data gathering: web scraping

-As, the first step of the project, I scraped aroud 1800 restaurants from TripAdvisor.
+As, the first step of the project, I scraped around 1800 restaurants from TripAdvisor.
 For each restaurant, we extract the following information:
 - Restaurant's URL
 - Restaurant's title